xpeppers/codecommit-buddybuild-integration/README.md

    ```
    $ docker-compose exec codecommit-buddybuild npm install
    ```
-3. Deploy the configured Lambda on your AWS account
+3. Deploy the configured Lambda on your AWS account for a specific stage (in this example is `prod`)
    ```
-   $ docker-compose exec codecommit-buddybuild serverless deploy --stage test
+   $ docker-compose exec codecommit-buddybuild serverless deploy --stage prod
    ```

 **NB:** On each `.env` change, you have to reboot the container with: